fieldtrip/website/tutorial/cluster_permutation_timelock.md

 #### The format of the output

 The output can also be obtained from [stat_ERF_axial_FICvsFC.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/cluster_permutation_timelock/stat_ERF_axial_FICvsFC.mat).
-If you need to reload the statistics output, us
+If you need to reload the statistics output, use:

     load stat_ERF_axial_FICvsFC